 Social isolation is a common issue among older adults, especially those with disabilities, and can affect health and quality of life.
 Lack of social support can lead to loneliness, which is a significant public health issue~\cite{gerst2015loneliness} and is associated with multiple negative health outcomes, such as depression~\cite{alpass2003loneliness,bennett2017robot}, anxiety~\cite{santini2020social}, and an increase in cardiovascular risk~\cite{smith2002psychosocial}.
 While social isolation is more common among older adults, pandemics such as COVID-19 can lead to an increase in social isolation not only in older adults~\cite{armitage2020covid}, but among adults of all ages~\cite{usher2020life,douglas2020mitigating}.
-Social isolation is an important consequence of COVID-19, along with many other problems~\cite{douglas2020mitigating} such as an increase in family violence~\cite{usher2020family}.
+Social isolation is an important consequence of COVID-19, along with many other negative consequences~\cite{douglas2020mitigating} such as an increase in family violence~\cite{usher2020family}.
 As concluded by Van Bavel et al.~\cite{van2020using}, action is required to mitigate these devastating effects.

-Since the outbreak of COVID-19, many researchers have emphasized different benefits of using robotics and artificially intelligent systems on mitigating the associated risks.
+Since the outbreak of COVID-19, many researchers have emphasized different benefits of using robots and artificially intelligent systems on mitigating the associated risks.
 These applications included using robots for medical education~\cite{goh2020vision}, managing the spread of COVID-19 in public areas by reducing human contact, disinfecting areas, providing security~\cite{zeng2020high,yang2020combating}, and helping children to stay connected with each other \cite{Scassellatieabc9014}.
-We believe that another important application area is to use social robots as human companions during a pandemic such as COVID-19.
-Social robots have the potential to act as companions and reduce social isolation, and have been successful in providing care and support in many domains, such as by improving older adults' mood~\cite{wada2005psychological,wada2002robot}, reducing depression~\cite{abdollahi2017pilot}, and even reducing use of medication \cite{shibata2012therapeutic}.
+We believe that another important application area is to use social robots as companions during a pandemic such as COVID-19.
+Social robots have the potential to act as companions and reduce social isolation, and have already been used successfully in providing care and support in many domains, such as by improving older adults' mood~\cite{wada2005psychological,wada2002robot}, reducing depression~\cite{abdollahi2017pilot}, and even reducing the need to use medication \cite{shibata2012therapeutic}.